-These are films with no identifiable librarians, although they might mention librarians or have scenes set in libraries.
-Some of these films have been mistakenly listed on other sites or lists of reel librarians.
+These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 *Spoiler Alert* The following annotations may contain important plot details.

 Anatomy of a Murder (1959):